rowleto/TuneAssistant/README.md

 # TuneAssistant
+### Quick way to add tags to your local music files
 TuneAssistant is a command-line tool used to quickly add tags to your local music files.
 It supports mp3, wav, flac, mka, mkv, ogg, wma, aif, aifc and aiff files by default.